Writing Bazel rules: simple binary rule

 )]

 The first thing we do here is compile the main package.
-(For readers unfamiliar with Go, packages are the compilation unit; multiple .go source files may be compiled into a single .a package file).
+(For readers unfamiliar with Go, the package is the compilation unit; multiple .go source files may be compiled into a single .a package file).
 We declare a main.a output file using ctx.actions.declare_file, which returns a File object.
 We then call go_compile to declare the compile action (which we'll get to in just a minute).

 Next, we'll link our main.a into a standalone executable.
 We declare our executable file, then call go_link (which we'll also define in just a minute).